When I’m tired or low on interpersonal resources, I find it difficult to show up with compassion and grace.

-I sink back into judgmental, controlling and reactive habits even though I know they are self-sabotaging and unlikely to result in what I actually want.
+I sink back into judgmental, controlling, and reactive habits even though I know they are self-sabotaging and unlikely to result in what I actually want.

 1. Express self-responsibility for the past.

-2. Insight and awareness in the present.
+2. Develop insight and awareness in the present.

 Focus on the feelings and needs that arise in the present conversation.
 What do you each want now, in the relationship, in this moment?
 Connection?
 Shared understanding?
 Trust?
 Clarity?
 Empathy?
 Growth?
 Awareness?
 Discovery?

-3. A vision for the future.
+3. Have a vision for the future.

 Explicitly name the needs you are going to bat for and invite the other person into more dialogue about them.